ARM-software/PAF/doc/index.rst

 The oracle is in charge of classifying the effect of a fault.
 A fault classification is attempted at specific events, and involves inspecting the state of a program.
-As such, this is an event based process, with some first order logical formulae refering to program registers and variables.
+As such, this is an event based process, with some first order logical formulae referring to program registers and variables.
 There is captured in a mini-DSL.

 A simplified pseudo-grammar for the Oracle-DSL looks like: